-The Employability & Alumni Relations Office provides an all-inclusive approach to career development beginning with career awareness and career decision making and aims at helping students and graduates in developing, evaluating and executing their career plans.
-The Employability &

-Alumni Relations Office focuses on experiential education opportunities throughout the academic year in tune with the requirements of the UAE labor market.
-Therefore, upon graduation, Abu Dhabi University students manage to get their way to the most prestigious companies in the country and reach higher in their career pursuits.
+The Employability & Alumni Relations Office provides an allinclusive approach to career development beginning with career awareness and career decision making and aims at helping students and graduates in developing, evaluating and executing their career plans.
+The Employability & Alumni Relations Office focuses on experiential education opportunities throughout the academic year in tune with the requirements of the UAE labor market.
 The Employability & Alumni Relations Office offers a range of services: